 There was one bracket that I could not get to stay in place and I used Liquid Nails to make sure it would stay.

-Here is what I got –now it is ready for paint and a mirror finish.
+Here it is –now it is ready for paint and a mirror finish.

-For a subtle way to not be able to see through the glass panes I used Krylon Looking Glass Mirror Like Spray Paint on the back side of the sash.
+For a subtle way to not be able to see through the glass panes on the window sash, I used Krylon Looking Glass Mirror Like Spray Paint on the back side of the sash.

 Viewing the finish from the front of the sash does look better as it is under glass.